dojo/docs/releasenotes/migration-2.0.rst

 Events
 ------

+TODO: update this section with context variable after Kris adds it as a fourth optional parameter

 dojo.connect()/dojo.disconnect() for monitoring DOMNode events have been replaced by the on() method returned from the "dojo/on" module.
 (For dojo.connect() usage as advice on plain javascript objects, see the "Advice" section below.)

 Old code like: